qword-os2/qword/README.md

 ![Reference screenshot](/screenshot.png?raw=true "Reference screenshot")

-# THIS PROJECT IS DEFUNCT.
+# THIS PROJECT IS NOT DEFUNCT.
-Sorry about that.
+I see Qword2 as the "unofficial" second version of https://github.com/qword-os/.
+All thanks goes to the original contributors.

-Please do not send PRs or open issues against this defunct project which will no longer be updated.
+Please do send PRs or open issues against this project which looked at.

 You're free to check out the code, fork it, and all that, as long as the license (LICENSE.md) is respected.